Jump to:

 If no significant work has yet been undertaken preparing for the inspection then I will provide a 100% refund.

-If the cancellation occurs near the inspection date and work has already been undertaken then I will provide a refund equivalent to 80% of the survey fee.
+If the cancellation occurs very close to the inspection date and work has already been undertaken then I will provide a refund equivalent to 80% of the survey fee.

 Can I cancel a survey or valuation after the inspection, but before I have been sent the report?